VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Experiments

 \textbf{Learnable Align:} We also evaluated Learnable Align, where a lightweight cross-attention block is used to fuse features from the two modalities.
 In this method, each spatial cell in one modality’s feature map is treated as a query, while the corresponding features from the other modality serve as keys and values.
 This end-to-end attention mechanism enables the model to align and highlight the most relevant information across modalities.

-Each fusion method was trained using the standard detection head for its dataset: a DETR‐based 2D head for ATR and a SECOND‐based 3D head for Waymo.
-And all the fusion methods, were evaluated without environmental conditions.
+Each baseline fusion method was trained using the standard detection head for its dataset: a DETR‐based 2D head for ATR and a SECOND‐based 3D head for Waymo.
+All baseline methods were trained/evaluated without environmental conditions.